klebgenomics/Kleborate/README.md

 ### _Klebsiella_ species

-By using the `--species` option, Kleborate will attempt to identify the species of _Klebsiella_.
+Kleborate will attempt to identify the species of each input assembly.
 It does this by comparing the assembly using Mash to a curated set of _Klebsiella_ assemblies [from NCBI](https://www.ncbi.nlm.nih.gov/assembly) and reporting the species of the closest match.
 Kleborate considers a Mash distance of ≤ 0.01 to be a strong species match.
 A distance of > 0.01 and ≤ 0.03 is a weak match and might indicate that your sample is a novel lineage or a hybrid between multiple _Klebsiella_ species.

 Here is an annotated tree of the reference assemblies, made by [mashtree](https://github.com/lskatz/mashtree):
 <p align="center"><img src="images/species_tree.png" alt="Klebsiella species tree" width="90%"></p>